ArtoriasAbW/ISP_IND_PROG/Task3/README.md

 ## Description

-Realisation of stack for different types with function that can dump the state of the stack on stderr
+Realisation of stack for different types with with 4 levels of protection

 ## Getting Started